dmitry-merzlyakov/nledger/README.md

 ## NLedger NuGet package

-NLedger is available as NuGet package.
-Read more how to embed NLedger into your software [here](https://github.com/dmitry-merzlyakov/nledger/blob/master/build.md) - section Developing with NLedger.
+NLedger is available as NuGet packages.
+Read more how to develop with NLedger [here](https://github.com/dmitry-merzlyakov/nledger/blob/master/build.md).

+## NLedger Python Module

+NLedger Python module provides Ledger features in a Python interpreter session.
+It can be used as stand-alone software; it does not require installing NLedger.
+The latest package can be downloaded from [Releases](https://github.com/dmitry-merzlyakov/nledger/releases).
+You can find more information in [.Net Ledger Documentation](https://github.com/dmitry-merzlyakov/nledger/blob/master/nledger.md) or in the module [Readme](https://github.com/dmitry-merzlyakov/nledger/blob/master/Source/NLedger.Extensibility.Python.Module/README.md) file.

 ## Documentation

-As it was mentioned, the main information source about how to use this application is Ledger resources and community.
+As mentioned, the main source of information on how to use this application are Ledger-related resources and the community.
 Therefore:
 - Refer to [Ledger documentation](https://www.ledger-cli.org/docs.html) or
   read [other resources](http://plaintextaccounting.org/) to get conceptual information about command line accounting and Ledger capabilities;